-Cycle touring and adventure cycling is becoming ever more popular as we strive to discover the world on two wheels.
-YJ’s Emily is no stranger to long distance cycling having completed a 19,000km self supported cycle from London to Cape Town with her husband James Davis.
+Cycle touring and adventure cycling are becoming ever more popular as more people strive and aspire to discover the world on two wheels.
+YJ’s Emily is no stranger to long-distance cycling, having completed a 19,000km self supported cycle from London to Cape Town with her husband James Davis.
 She casts her mind back to life on the road and looks at the top things to consider before setting off on a cycle tour.

 How did you plan the trip?